If you have clicked on this part of the website, you are probably a child or young person who has been bereaved of someone close.

 A website designed for young people by young people who have experienced bereavement.

-A website set up to offer guidance, information and support to children, young people, their parents and carers following a bereavement.
+National organisations that offer guidance, information and support to children, young people, their parents and carers following a bereavement.

 Click here to see a list of books that may also help.